-November, Marvia and PostNL organized a round table at the Marketing Technology conference in NEMO science center in Amsterdam.
-The outcome was there is a great need to work with Agile in marketing.
+On November 24th, Marvia and PostNL organised a round table at the Marketing Technology conference in NEMO science centre in Amsterdam.
+The outcome was that there is a great need to work Agile in marketing.
 Corporate culture and outdated decision-making, however, are serious obstacles to implementation.

 Marketers discussed Agile Marketing and focused on the following three questions: